 Let’s do a deep dive into the different ways ashwagandha has been used in the past to help enhance one’s body and see if any of these benefits resonate with you!

-Ashwagandha supplementation has been shown to be significantly more effective than placebo in helping with feelings of anxiety, and reducing stress.
+Ashwagandha supplementation has been shown to be significantly more effective than placebo in helping with feelings of unease, and reducing stress.
 (1) It has also shown improvements in sleep quality.
 These results correlated with lower cortisol levels.
 Cortisol is an important stress hormone released by your adrenal glands in response to stress.
 In some cases, due to high prolonged stress, our bodies may produce more cortisol than necessary.
 When our cortisol levels are continuingly high, it may be more difficult for our body to have a healthy response to inflammatory reactions.
 Ashwagandha supplementation may help to reduce these increased levels of cortisol.
 (2)

 Enhanced Energy Levels and Performance

 Several studies have shown improved body composition and increased levels of endurance and energy in athletes thatsupplemented with Ashwagandha.
 (3) In one study performed on healthy men to determine safe and effective doses of this herb, resulted in unexpected findings.
 The men were given 750-1250 mg of pulverized ashwagandha daily and it helped to increase their muscle strength within 30 days.
 (4) It also more than doubled their reductions of body fat percentages, compared to the placebo group.